saman046/International-Reserves-and-Central-Bank-Independence/README.md

 That should open a browser with Jupyter .
 Navigate to scripts to locate the notebooks.

-The notebook Quantitative_Analysis.jpynb solves the model.
+The notebook Quantitative_Analysis.jpynb solves the model and generates the simulations and associated moments.

-International_Reserves_and_Central_Bank_Independence.ipynb generates the simulations and associated moments.
+## Appendix D

-Finally, NEW_FIGURES_SOURCEFINANCING.xlsx contains the figures presented in the appendix D.
+NEW_FIGURES_SOURCEFINANCING.xlsx contains the figures presented in the appendix D.

 To replicate these figures, use Final_graphs_tables.do and the corresponding data CB_Balance_Sheet_Database_Inflation_all.dta